GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-12/index.md

   - privacy
 ---

-Welcome to the end-of-year edition of **[Progress in the Privacy Sandbox](/tags/progress-in-the-privacy-sandbox/)** tracking the milestones on the path to phasing out third-party cookies in Chrome and working towards a more private web.
-Normally, we share an overview of updates to the **[Privacy Sandbox timeline](https://privacysandbox.com/timeline/)** along with news from across the project, but December has been a quiet month.
-Instead, we'll look back at some of the activities over 2021 and provide a few potential resolutions you can make for the new year.
+Welcome to the 2021 wrap-up edition of **[Progress in the Privacy Sandbox](/tags/progress-in-the-privacy-sandbox/)** tracking the milestones on the path to phasing out third-party cookies in Chrome and working towards a more private web.
+Normally, we share an overview of updates to the **[Privacy Sandbox timeline](https://privacysandbox.com/timeline/)** along with news from across the project, but December was a quiet month.
+Instead, we'll look back at some of the activities over 2021 and provide a few potential resolutions you can make now we are in the new year.

 ## Chromium development process